Faeries (book): Style

 Faeries features watercolours and pencil drawings.
 Comparing the two authors' illustrative styles, writer James Clarke remarked that Lee's images "skew slightly more towards a sense of realism" while Froud's style "is slightly more heightened and his fairy faces are immediately identifiable."
 Writing for Library Journal, M. L. del Mastro described the illustrations as a mix of "Maxfield Parrish delicates with Disney/Hildebrandt grotesques."
 The Washington Post identified the book's "stylistic debts" as being to Arthur Rackham, Richard Dadd, Willy Pogany, and the pre-Raphaelite painters John William Waterhouse, John Everett Millais and Edward Burne-Jones.
 The Atlantic Monthly also likened the illustrative style to the painters Arnold Böcklin and Hieronymus Bosch.
 Fantasy literature scholar Dimitra Fimi wrote that Lee's illustration for the entry "Faerie Rades", depicting the procession of the Irish fairies as "splendidly dressed men and women in medieval style, most of them riding decorated horses and one of them holding an unfolding banner," took a strong influence from John Duncan's 1911 painting The Riders of the Sidhe.

 Publication and reception

 Faeries was first published by Harry N. Abrams, Inc. in November 1978.
-The book reached number four on the New York Times Best Sellers list.
+The book reached number four on the New York Times Best Seller list.
 By January 1979, it had sold out its first printing of 180,000 copies.

 Considered a fantasy classic, Faeries had sold in excess of five million copies by 2003.
 A 25th-anniversary edition of Faeries was published in 2002, containing eight new pages and 20 new pieces of art by Froud and Lee, as well as new introductions by the artists.
 The anniversary edition sold more than 100,000 copies within six months of release.
 The "Deluxe Collector's Edition" published in 2010 includes an additional eight new pieces of art by Froud and Lee as well as essays by the artists and a foreword by Jane Yolen.